NathanCHEVALIER/epimap/README.md

 3. Save file, close your editing software and open the file in your favorite text editor
 4. Check for width and height properties in svg header: values should be "100%"

+This last point is mandatory to pass CD workflow action and then be merged and deployed

 ## Last Updates:

+### May, 2022
+- Workflow added (CD // GH actions: tests and checks, autodeploy)

 ### April, 2022
 - Pasteur maps major updated